 1873 Bloor St. W., Toronto

 This park on the west side of Keele Street, just north of High Park is one of the best in Toronto for sledding, and a favourite of the west-end parents we asked.
 Why is that?
 The width of the hill accommodates lots of tobogganers (no lining-up for a turn), plus there are long sledding runs without scary trees at the bottom to worry about.
-The playground (with new splash pad!) is under construction this winter, but the hill is open for sledding.

 55 Oakmount Rd. (at Keele St.), Toronto

 Not to be confused with Riverdale Park East, which is near Broadview and Danforth (and also offers nice sledding slopes), Riverdale Park West is actually in Cabbagetown, east of Parliament Street.
 In fact, it’s just a few steps below Riverdale Farm.
-Thrill-seeking sledders can’t get enough of this hill, it’s very steep, smooth and fast, but parents can breathe easy because there is a very long, flat run-off area.
+Thrill-seeking sledders can’t get enough of this hill: it’s very steep, smooth and fast, but parents can breathe easy because there is a very long, flat run-off area.

 375 Sumach St. (near Gerrard St. E.), Toronto